-ALL of my basses are available in your choice of a100% nitrocellulose lacquer or poly finish.
-All necks are nitrocellulose.
-Both types of finish are extremely thin to allow the wood to resonate.
+ALL of my basses have a 100% nitrocellulose lacquer finish for the neck and body.
+The finishes are thin, just like the originals to allow the wood to resonate.
 Colors available are any color that Fender offered in the 50's- early 70's. (i.e. 2 or 3 Tone Sunburst, Vintage White, Vintage Blonde,Sonic Blue, Foam Green, Lake Placid Blue, Ice Blue, Shoreline Gold, Black, Inca Silver, Charcoal Frost, Fiesta Red, Dakota Red, Ocean Turquiose, Olympic White, Candy Apple Red, Burgundy Mist, Surf Green, Mary Kaye Transparent Blonde and Natural)

 All of my basses are built with Genuine Fender USA vintage reissue hardware and Fender Licensed components